How to Gift a House to Your Child

 City National Bank's trust and estate team can help you weigh your options.

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
-This article may not be reproduced, distributed or further published by any person without the written consent of City National.
+This article is a republication of content originally published by RBC Wealth Management, a division of RBC Capital Markets, LLC, Member NYSE/FINRA/SIPC. © 2025, Royal Bank of Canada, used with permission.
+This article may not be reproduced, distributed or further published by any person without the written consent of RBC Wealth Management.
 Please cite source when quoting.